paulkennethkent/projectresponsive/_projects/2016-10-15-first-react.md

 [http://www.projectresponsive.com/](http://www.projectresponsive.com/)

 ### Description
-I have been playing around with REACT over the past month.
-I produced my first real "app" after watching a  [lynda.com ](https://www.lynda.com/React-js-tutorials/Learn-React-js-Basics/379264-2.html) course.
-I've tried to take it a bit further and modify the original corkboard effect into a whiteboard.I also create a function that would randomly generate the colour of the sticky note.
+I have been playing around with REACT over the past month and as a result here is my first "app".
+It is a whiteboard of sticky notes that pulls in the data from the Bacon Ipsum API https://baconipsum.com/json-api/.
+It preloads 50 notes with data, these notes are editable, moveable and can be deleted but on reload it will refresh the data and states.

 ### Technology
 * REACT